UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 ## Subscription to balance changes via SDK

-The SDK-client allow to subscribe on changing account balance:
+The SDK-client allows to subscribe on changing account balance:

 ```typescript
 import { SocketClient, SubscriptionEvents } from '@unique-nft/sdk/full';